ADesprets/cp4i-install/doc/mds/TLS.md

   selfSigned: {}
 ```

-Then you create the Certificate which contains the specification for this self-signed Certificate (2).
+Then you create the Certificate which contains the specifications for this self-signed Certificate (2).

 ```yaml
 apiVersion: cert-manager.io/v1